exonum/exonum-doc/src/roadmap.md

 with initialization of the blockchain.
 This feature serves as a prerequisite for dynamic Java services that will be implemented further.

+### Java Benchmarking

+Collection of metrics that allow to monitor efficiency of the Java Binding tool in the frame of the application; also to make application profiling and determine its weak spots.

 ## Third Quarter of 2019

 ### Base for Dynamic Services